notjedi/chess-ai/README.md

 3) Select the best moves and do MCTS on those nodes

 - should we encode en passant, promotion and draw by moves?
+- will a 5x5 kernel affect the performance of the network? (ig it does cause the chess board is too small(8x8 tensor represenation) and convolving a 5x5 kernel over the image kinda loses the information)

 ### Acknowledgements